Uncertainty Quantification for Multi-level Models Using the Survey-Weighted Pseudo-Posterior: Discussion and Conclusions

 \section{Discussion and Conclusions}

 In this work, we demonstrated how an approach for automated adjustment of Bayesian models for survey data - which works well for global or fixed effects models - has challenges for fitting multi-level models with local parameters.
 Our motivating example was a variance component model for a logistic regression with random intercepts for different subpopulations.
 We discussed how the automation approach could be modified to be less reliant on asymptotics (e.g. large sample sizes) through the incorporation of prior curvature and through automated transformations of the parameter space towards symmetry and normality.
-Through a limited simulation study, we see that these modifications mitigate or correct for the underestimation of variance from the existing approach.
-Our application to past year depression from the NSDUH, compares our best approach (YJ) to the brute force replication approach in which the Bayesian model is re-estimated for reach replicate (e.g. 100 times).
-We see that both approaches lead to similar adjustments for global parameters - including the variance component- but that our proposed approach (YJ) estimates larger variances for the random effects compared to the naive replication.
-Potential next steps for this work would be a larger scale simulation study varying sample sizes and informativeness.
-We could also consider simulations incorporating the naive replication approach to confirm whether it will achieve appropriate coverage for the random effects.
+Through a series of simulations, we see that these modifications mitigate the underestimation of variance from the existing approach.
+Our application to past year depression from the NSDUH compares our best approach (YJ) to the brute force replication approach in which the Bayesian model is re-estimated for each replicate (e.g. 100 times) but on a stratified subsample of the data.
+Given a similar computational level of effort, our proposed approach on the full sample (YJ) provides more efficient intervals compared to a replication method applied to a subsample of the data.
+Both approaches provide improvements over direct estimates for small and mid-sized domains.

+Our motivating ANOVA-like model is a `shallow' hierarchical model.
+We also evaluated our approach on a `deeper' hierarchical selection model (global-local).
+Appendix \ref{app:globallocal} investigates a more complex model with a deeper hierarchy using global-local priors for a subset of NSDUH data.
+While the pseudo-likelihood approach leads to similar group-level point estimates, the YJ adjustment is extremely unstable for the more complex model.
+While the unadjusted estimates from the pseudo-posterior lead to similar domain level estimates between the simpler and more complex models, the YJ adjustment is very unstable and leads to unusable intervals.

+Future work could incorporate refinements to the YJ transformation.
+For example, we may treat the YJ transformed variables as skew-normal and provide one additional transformation towards normality before creating the sandwich adjustment (See \cite{robbins2013imputation} for an example used in imputation).
+Future work could also focus on diagnosing when a model is `too deep' or when parameters are close to mixed type (point mass at zero) such that the resulting sandwich adjustment (even after transformation) is not appropriate.
+The `automatic' adjustment could be applied differentially, adjusting only a subset of parameters.
+This could be informed by diagnostics, such as data cloning \citep{lele2010estimability}, which attempt to estimate the rate of decrease of the variance to identify parameters that are not estimable.
+We could re-purpose this diagnostic to identify which parameters have variance reduction with increasing sample size in the global ($n^{-1}$), local ($n^{-1/2}$), or `deep' hyper-parameter (e.g. $1/\log(n)$) regimes.